 Top things to do in Fethiye

-Vibrant Fethiye is a well-known jump off point for the infamous Mediterranean blue cruises in Turkey.
+Vibrant Fethiye is a well-known jump-off point for the infamous Mediterranean blue cruises in Turkey.
 From here you can begin to sail around Turkey in luxury exploring all the natural aquatic wonders this beautiful country has to offer.
 A trip to Olympos, Rhodes, and the 12 Islands are only a few of the magical places that are just a short sail away.

 Kaya Koy & Afkule Monastery

-Fethiye has a rich history engrained into every aspect of the town and villages surrounding.
+Fethiye has a rich history ingrained into every aspect of the town and villages surrounding.
 For those keen to learn about Fethiye’s interesting history and roots a visit to Kaya Koy should be on your list.
 A short drive from Fethiye, Kaya Koy is an abandoned Greek settlement that was abandoned after the population swap following World War 1.
 White concrete houses cover the hillsides, as well as beautiful old Greek churches.
 Take a walk through the ruins and pop down the hill afterwards for a drink and the famous Turkish pancake, Gozleme.

-For those feeling energetic there is a beautiful walk from the top of Kaya Koy, all the way to Oludeniz.
+For those feeling energetic, there is a beautiful walk from the top of Kaya Koy, all the way to Oludeniz.
 This takes 2-3 hours.

 A short distance from Kaya Koy is the monastery of Afkule.
-This is a well hidden gem, sitting atop of the cliffs and impressive views over the Mediterranean.
+This is a well-hidden gem, sitting atop of the cliffs and impressive views over the Mediterranean.
 The walk is rough, so take good walking shoes.
 It takes approximately 15-20 minutes from the main road up to the monastery walking.

 Camping at Butterfly Valley